QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     L = U'

-But the multiplication is fully dense (e.g. think of a cholesky multiplied by itself to produce a covariance matrix)
+But the product is fully dense (e.g. think of a cholesky multiplied by itself to produce a covariance matrix)

 .. code-block:: julia